braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/implementation_guide.md

 ### Custom modal in-app message

-![An iPhoene showing a modal in-app message that allows you to cycle through a list of sports teams and select your favorite one.
+![An iPhone showing a modal in-app message that allows you to cycle through a list of sports teams and select your favorite one.
 At the bottom of this in-app message, there is a large blue submit button.][3]{: style="float:right;max-width:23%;margin-left:15px;border:0;"}

 An `ABKInAppMessageModalViewController` can be subclassed to leverage a `UIPickerView` offering engaging ways to collect valuable user attributes.
 The custom modal in-app message allows you to use Connected Content or any available list to display and capture attributes from a dynamic list of items.